JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 Manor Place Depot?

-Show HCA/GLA stats showing how many thousands of homes they have converted to affordable rent and how much more money this is making them.
+Show HCA/GLA stats showing how many thousands of homes they have converted to affordable rent.

 ## Maydew House
 Why can't same be done with Aylesbury?